adluck/firekyt/replit.md

-✓ Added horizontal layout optimization with improved padding (px-4 py-3) and button positioning ✓ Fixed button width to prevent full-span stretching - now uses fixed width (w-24) for better proportions ✓ Improved content alignment with flex layout for professional leaderboard appearance
+✓ Added horizontal layout optimization with improved padding (px-4 py-3) and button positioning ✓ Fixed button width to prevent full-span stretching - now uses fixed width (w-24) for better proportions ✓ Improved content alignment with flex layout for professional leaderboard appearance ✓ Enhanced image positioning with centered alignment and optimized container structure ✓ Reduced image size from w-20 h-20 to w-16 h-16 for better proportions in leaderboard format ✓ Increased padding to px-6 py-4 and gap-6 for more professional spacing ✓ Added image container with flex centering for perfect vertical and horizontal alignment

 ## User Preferences